annabroms/StokesMFS2D/README.md

 For comparison, a one-body preconditioned solve using the same fine discretisation as in the pair solves requires 25,998 unknowns on a 61-disk geometry (the four inner rings of the lattice), compared with 19,512 unknowns for the larger peanut-compressed example.
 The one-body solve with GMRES tolerance $10^{-8}$ requires 378 iterations and attains only a relative boundary residual of $8.0\times 10^{-3}$.

 The example may be recreated by running `demo/capacitance_on_hexagonal_pack.m`, which also visualises some additional diagnostics.

+### Mobility/resistance and elastance/capacitance for aligned particles
+- `demo/particle_line_mob.m`
+  - Solves the mobility problem for P particles in a line separated by delta.
+Records the relative residual and GMRES iterations for a sweep over delta and P.
+  - An optional `resistance = true` branch solves the matching resistance problem on the same geometries and reports those results in separate figures.
+- `demo/particle_line_elast.m`
+  - Sweeps the same line geometry for the elastance solve.
+  - An optional `capacitance = true` branch solves the matching capacitance problem on the same geometries.
+  - NB: For the capacitance branch, a larger pair-detection parameter `delta_pair` is needed than in the mobility demo so that the pair corrections resolve some long range effects.  -->

 ## Source-type note
 - The `dev_image_based/` folders under `mobility/`, `resistance/`, and `common/` contain older and not as polished helper functions for Stokes close interaction resolution based on multiple source types.